 Angler phishing involves the attacker posing as a legitimate customer service representative and convincing victims to hand over personal information.

-Attackers pay legitimate advertisers to display ads on their websites or social media pages, enticing victims to click the links and navigate to malicious sites where malware is downloaded onto their devices.
+Malvertising is when cybercriminals pay legitimate advertisers to display ads on their websites or social media pages.
+When a user clicks on the malvertisement, they are navigated to malicious sites where malware is downloaded onto their devices.

-- Use a password manager to store and manage passwords safely.
-Password managers like Keeper provide a built-in warning about phishing sites.
+A password manager can protect you against phishing attacks by helping you create, manage and securely store your passwords.
+Password managers like Keeper Password Manager provide a built-in warning about phishing sites.
 If your saved login information isn’t showing up on the website you visit, you’re probably on the wrong site.
-Also, integrated password generator features help you create strong, random passwords to replace compromised ones and limit the possibility of credential stuffing.
+Additionally, the integrated password generator feature helps you create strong, random passwords to replace compromised ones and limit the possibility of credential stuffing.

-- Use a Business Password Management Platform: Using a password management platform for your business ensures that your business’s passwords are stored safely and available only to the right people.
-Keeper, for example, provides special role-specific access features and shared folders to restrict who can view specific credentials and records.
-Our robust business features also include password auditing and reporting which give helpful updates on team password hygiene and make it easier to enforce password policies.
+Using a password management solution for your business ensures that your organization’s passwords are stored safely and available only to the right people.
+Keeper Security, for example, provides role-specific access features and shared folders to restrict who can view certain credentials and records.
+Our robust business features also include password auditing and reporting, which give helpful updates on team password hygiene and make it easier to enforce password policies.

-- Use Antivirus Software: Antivirus software can often detect and isolate or delete malware that’s been downloaded onto employee devices.
-It can also scan emails, specific files, or pathways on devices for malware and other viruses.
+Antivirus software detects, isolates and deletes malware that’s been downloaded onto employee devices.
+It can also scan emails, specific files or pathways on devices for malware and other viruses.
 There are plenty of free and enterprise-level antivirus programs available online.